DylanMeeus/springboot_jwt_blog/_posts/2016-08-24-announcing-password-breach-detection.markdown

 This is why we have developed our password breach detection solution: to allow you and your users to react as quickly as possible.

 ## How it works
-Our security team keeps a keeps a keen eye on leaks in the wild.
+Our security team keeps a keen eye on leaks in the wild.
 We have built a strong database of leaked passwords that gets updated every day.
 Whenever a user attempts to access his or her account, we first perform a check against our leaked password database.
 If a leak is suspected, the user is notified and action is taken.

 <video autoplay loop width="600">
   <source src="https://cdn.auth0.com/blog/breach/lock-2.m4v"/>